 Ask who will be working with your child to provide supports to meet his goals?
-There are several ways this can be done, so it is imperative that you get down to the nuts and bolts of it while you are in the meeting.
+Will he be getting speech therapy/occupational therapy/physical therapy or ABA?
+Will that therapy be one on one or in a group session?
+It is imperative that you get down to the nuts and bolts of it while you are at the meeting.
 These specific supports need to be documented in the IEP.

 As in, they need to write them down!